 The Board recognizes that a physical or functional impairment is a disability only to the extent that it contributes to the cutting off of a person from some valued experience, activity, or role.
 Higher education is therefore especially important to persons with disabilities, since its goal is to increase every student's access to those valued experiences, activities, and roles.
-Improving access for students and employees means removing existing physical, programmatic and attitudinal barriers, as well as taking such corrective measures to prevent the erection of any new barriers.
+Improving access for students and employees means removing existing physical, programmatic and attitudinal barriers, it also means taking care not to erect new barriers along the way.